Actinopyga lecanora

-Actinopyga lecanora, commonly known as the white-bottomed sea cucumber, is a species of sea cucumber in the family Holothuriidae.
+Actinopyga lecanora, commonly known as the white-bottomed sea cucumber or stonefish, is a species of sea cucumber in the family Holothuriidae.
 It is native to the tropical Western Indo-Pacific region and is harvested for food.

 Description

 Actinopyga lecanora grows to a length of about 250 mm.
 The top and bottom of the sea cucumber is a mottled tan-orange colour, and the anus is surrounded with a white ring, lending the sea cucumber its common name.